ch1nq/regicide/readme.md

 ```

 ## API
-The framework has three submodules: \cd{actions}, \cd{card} and \cd{players}.
+The framework has three submodules: `actions`, `card` and `players`.
 Each module contains python classes that can be instantiated and used in the framework.

 ### Actions
 Available actions are: